ecfeed/ecfeed.csharp/README.md

 ## Export calls

 Those methods look similarly to 'Generate' methods.
 However, they return the 'IEnumerable<string>' interface, do not parse the data, and generate the output using templates.
 For this reason, they require one more argument, namely 'template'.
-It is located at the end argument list and predefined values are: 'Template.XML', 'Template.JSON', 'Template.Gherkin', 'Template CSV', and 'Template.Stream'.
+It is located at the end of the argument list and predefined values are: 'Template.XML', 'Template.JSON', 'Template.Gherkin', 'Template CSV', and 'Template.Stream'.
 The default value is 'Template.CSV'.

 Have in mind that it is also possible to define a custom template.
 The instruction on how to do it can be found on the ecFeed webpage.